-You see I was on a fantastic Contiki tour and was so excited by Machu Picchu I had kind of ignored the rest of the itinerary so when we landed in this remote airport – humid, hot, forest and birds in all directions I was abit taken back compared to the rest of the country.
+You see I was on a fantastic Contiki tour (one of the best Peru tour companies in my opinion) and was so excited by Machu Picchu I had kind of ignored the rest of the itinerary so when we landed in this remote airport – humid, hot, forest and birds in all directions I was a bit taken back compared to the rest of the country.

 Then after a final 10 min walk into the jungle we arrived at Posada Amazonas – a gorgeous 30 bedroom lodge owned by the indigenous Ese-Eja community of Infierno and managed in partnership with Rainforest Expeditions, Posada Amazonas is located within the Ese-Eja’s communal reserve, next to the Tambopata National Reserve.

-Wild monkeys and birds were visible from the windowless verandah and the sounds of the forest filled the room – At night, after freaking out about being eaten by a cougar or an anaconda (and considering weather to use the tarantula whistle!), we were calmed into sleeping by the sounds of the night.
-This 3 walls concept was an absolute highlight of my Amazon Jungle Stay (though did lead to some issues when a cheeky monkey chewed into a girls bag for a midnight snack) but of course there is much more to do here like …
+Wild monkeys and birds were visible from the windowless verandah and the sounds of the forest filled the room – At night, after freaking out about being eaten by a cougar or an anaconda (and considering whether to use the tarantula whistle!), we were calmed into sleeping by the sounds of the night.

 To manage this we had to get up at 4am and went upriver to a cut off ox-box lake -Tres Chimbadas – (quite the hike) where we watched the sun rise over its placid water while being paddled on a catamaran, birds awaken, howler monkeys stretching and even spotted the the resident family of Giant River Otters out foraging in the distance… Amazing!

 The Amazon River in Sunrise light – The Golden hour, the boats on the right where our mode of transport and did not seem at all stable but everyone managed so I guess it must be fine!

 If you are travelling to Peru, you might also be interested in: